XerafinaTaleSedrin/GradioExercises/README.md

 # GradioExercises

-Python.
-Module 1 Image captioning
+Project files for the Coursera Building Generative AI Powered Applications in Python Course -- Module 1: Image Captioning with Generative AI